jtladner/BIO682_Spring2024/Week02_Shell-pt1/readme.md

     6. How many sequence names **end with** '0'? **Enter the number of sequences and command used in the Assignment Answer Sheet.**

-    7. Using ```head```, ```grep``` and some trial and error (i.e. multiple commands while changing parameters) determine how many lines you need to cover the first 500 sequences in their entirety.
+    7. Using ```head```, ```grep```, and some trial and error (i.e. multiple commands while changing parameters) determine how many lines you need to cover the first 500 sequences in their entirety.
 Then generate a new fasta file containing just the first 500 sequences. (**Make sure you include the entire 500th sequence**).
-How many **lines** are contained in this new files? **Enter the number of lines and command used in the Assignment Answer Sheet.**
+How many **lines** are contained in this new file? **Enter the number of lines and command used in the Assignment Answer Sheet.**

 ## Extra fun

-Explore for "extra credit" or in the event that you finish all of the other exercises.
+Explore for extra fun or in the event that you finish all of the other exercises.

 [Cmd Challenge](https://cmdchallenge.com)

 [Additional configuration suggestions](https://natelandau.com/my-mac-osx-bash_profile/)

-Copyright (C) 2023  Jason Ladner
+Copyright (C) 2024  Jason Ladner

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by